jouisseuse/gym-cooking/README.md

 The selfish partner literally doesn't help, while the altruistic one sprints to whatever is next needed.

 **2. The Altruistic team is the Fastest.**
-When both agents contribute purposefully, they complete the recipe in 41 steps, compares to 45 steps when one of them act selfishly, a 9% speedup despite the extra coordination overhead.
+When both agents contribute purposefully, they complete the recipe in 41 steps, compared to 45 steps when one of them act selfishly, a 9% speedup despite the extra coordination overhead.

 **3. The mid-range prosocial condition is (ironically) hardest.**
-Mid-range (theta=45) is the slowest of the three, potentially because both agents partly values self-effort and team progress, creating ambiguity in task allocation.
-Thus, they partially pursue overlapping tasks and increasing the step count.
+Mid-range (theta=45) is the slowest of the three, potentially because both agents partly value self-effort and team progress, creating ambiguity in task allocation.
+Thus, they partially pursue overlapping tasks and increase the step count.

 ### Inference Demo: Unknown Partner SVO [Part 2]